Why we carry out the survey

 Sharing your personal information

-We take great care to protect the confidentiality of the information people give us.
+We take great care to protect the privacy of the information people give us.
 Your identity will only be known to certain members of the NatCen, UCL and NHS Digital research teams.

-We will handle your data in accordance with data protection legislation.
+We will process your personal data in accordance with data protection legislation.
 The survey report is anonymised - results will not be presented in a form which reveals your identity.
 We would only have to tell someone else what you say if, during the interview, you tell us about possible harm to yourself or others.

 Linking survey answers to other information?